Post 16 admissions guidance

-All 16 to 18 year olds who live in Royal Greenwich or who attend a Royal Greenwich school have the right to attend a Post 16 centre which offers the course of study they wish to follow, provided that they:
+All 16 to 18 year olds who live or attend school in Royal Greenwich have the right to attend a post 16 centre in the borough provided they:

-- enter a learning agreement which is acceptable to both the student and the centre that he or she has chosen.
+- enter a learning agreement which is acceptable to the student and their chosen centre.

-Other applicants who meet these two conditions are also welcome to apply and will be offered places where possible.
+Other applicants who meet these conditions, including those from outside Royal Greenwich, are also welcome to apply and will be offered places where possible.

 How to apply for a course

 Read through your study options, then search for courses and contact your chosen post 16 centre.

 Special educational needs

 The post 16 network recognises that for students with statements of special educational needs, particular centres may be identified on the statement as the site or sites where education will be provided.

 Applicants to London South East Colleges who have special educational needs will have their needs assessed, along with any support and assistance required, with a view to offering a place where this is practicable.